 Our #1 Priority: Clean Water

 Fr.
 Julius conducted a Needs Assessment survey of each community in his parish.
 Clean, safe water was identified as the number one priority.
-The lack of clean water in his parishes results in disease and constitutes an enormous drain on human resources due to the immense amount of time devoted to hand carrying water.
+The lack of clean water in his parishes results in disease and constitutes an enormous drain on human resources due to the immense amount of time devoted to carrying water by hand.
 In order to address this critical issue the Julius Foundation is currently working with the Engineers Without Borders-USA (EWB) program at Carroll College in Helena, MT.

 Donate to our Clean Water Initiative